epogrebnyak/abacus/docs/index.md

 makes accounting calculations with code simple.

-With `abacus` you can perform a complete accounting cycle from defining own chart of account to making financial reports.
+With `abacus` you can perform a complete accounting cycle from defining a chart of account to making financial reports.

 To start using `abacus` go to [Quick Start](quick_start) section.